 How can one encrypt the Stored Procedure?
+With encryption

 What is the use of Varying Keyword in a Stored Procedure?
+(Need to verify)

 True/False.
 Cursor data type can be passed as a parameter into a stored Procedure.

 Out of which of these data types, which can be used as an output parameter?